seanankenbruck/personal-blog/content/posts/2025-10-17-development-on-raspberry-pi.md

 **It's a Real Development Environment**: This isn't a toy or a learning simulation.
 The blog you're reading right now was developed and tested on this cluster.
 I've deployed databases, caching layers, and monitoring stacks.
 I've simulated node failures, tested backup and restore procedures, and experimented with different networking configurations.
 When I eventually deploy applications to production cloud environments, I do so with confidence because I've already worked through the difficult parts on my own hardware.

 **The Economics Make Sense**: The $370-420 initial investment paid for itself in two months compared to equivalent cloud infrastructure.
 But beyond direct cost savings, there's something liberating about experimenting without watching a cost meter.
-Want to leave the cluster running 24/7?
+Want to leave the cluster running 24x7?
 Go ahead.
 Want to deploy ten services just to see how they interact?
 No problem.
 Want to break things and rebuild from scratch?
 The only cost is your time.

 **The Tactile Satisfaction**: There's something deeply satisfying about building and managing physical hardware.
 The gentle hum of cooling fans, the blinking network lights, the ability to walk over and see your cluster running—it creates a connection to your work that purely virtual infrastructure can't match.

 **For Whom Is This Worthwhile?**: This approach isn't for everyone.
 If you just want to deploy applications and don't care about infrastructure internals, stick with managed services.
-But if you're:
+But if you're:<br>
-- Learning Kubernetes and want deep, hands-on experience
+- Learning Kubernetes and want deep, hands-on experience<br>
-- Building side projects without recurring costs
+- Building side projects without recurring costs<br>
-- Developing DevOps or SRE skills
+- Developing DevOps or SRE skills<br>
-- Teaching or demonstrating infrastructure concepts
+- Teaching or demonstrating infrastructure concepts<br>
 - Or simply curious about how systems work at a fundamental level

 ...then a Raspberry Pi Kubernetes cluster might be one of the best investments you can make.